 If you need a new hard drive for your laptop, you will pay more than you would for a PC hard drive.
 The same goes for additional RAM.
 There are some components of a laptop you cannot upgrade.
-Examples are the motherboard, CPU and the graphics card.
+Examples are the motherboard, CPU, and graphics card.

 One thing that is the same with both laptops and PCs is the operating system and applications.
 You can run Windows 10 on a laptop and a PC, for example.
 If you want to use other applications such as a video editor or graphics editor, you can do this on both laptops and PCs.

 Where things get complicated are the resources required to make the operating system or application run efficiently.
 If a laptop and a PC have the same specifications, you should see a similar performance.
 However, it is simpler with a PC to add more power and performance than it is with a laptop.
 It is cheaper to do this as well.